Dolphins (NRL): Wayne Bennett era (2023–24)

-On 10 November 2022, the NRL officially released the 2023 fixtures.
-This included the Dolphins' first NRL match, against the Sydney Roosters on Sunday 5 March 2023 at Suncorp Stadium, Brisbane to honour rugby league Immortal Arthur (Artie) Beetson, a former player and coach of both the Redcliffe Dolphins and the Roosters.
-The Dolphins won 28-18 in front of a crowd of 32 177 fans.
+On 10 November 2022, the NRL released the 2023 fixtures.
+This included the Dolphins' first NRL match, against the Sydney Roosters on 5 March 2023 at Suncorp Stadium, Brisbane to honour rugby league Immortal Arthur Beetson, a former player and coach of both the Redcliffe Dolphins and the Roosters.
+The Dolphins won 28–18 in front of a crowd of 32,177 fans.
 Jesse Bromwich captained the side.
 Hamiso Tabuai-Fidow scored the Dolphins' first points with a try.
 Subsequent points were added by Mark Nicholls (one try), Connelly Lemuelu (one try) and Jamayne Isaako (two tries and four conversion goals).
 The Artie Legacy Medal for player of the match was awarded to Felise Kaufusi.
+Prior to NRL Round 7 2023, the combined leading try-scorers for the Dolphins were Jamayne Isaako and Hamiso Tabuai-Fidow, both on eight tries.